 Sometimes freedom is negotiable

 Though she didn’t choose to, Joy sacrificed her freedom to teach us what, without her, we only could have learned second hand on Animal Planet and in National Geographic.
 Her captivity and death prompted some of us to rethink the issue of animal rights.
-In this ways, her captivity, though maybe not right, was certainly not in vain.
+In this way, her captivity was certainly not in vain.

-Animal captivity is not simplistic (and this post certainly isn’t meant to address all the implications of that issue or arrive at a conclusion), but it’s true that Joy’s life was no less purposeful because she was in captivity.***
+Animal captivity is not simplistic (and this post certainly isn’t meant to address all the implications of that issue or to arrive at a conclusion), but it’s true that Joy’s life was no less purposeful because she was in captivity (3).

-It’s been two years since Joy died.
-And I want to say that, whether her life in the enclosure was right or wrong, I’m thankful that, through her service at the Greenville Zoo, she taught us about her species—and maybe even a little bit about ourselves.
+I’m thankful that, through Joy’s service at the Greenville Zoo, she taught us about her species—and maybe even a little bit about ourselves.

 An elephant never forgets—and neither should we.

-***After the recent tragic death of Harambe the gorilla at the Cincinnati Zoo, I have been appalled by the pendulum responses—and quite torn in my own thoughts about the situation.
-Though I’m continually discouraged by the lack of knowledge or concern, especially in Christendom, about animal rights, how thankful I was to find an article and podcast in Christianity Today addressing this issue.
-It doesn’t give answers, necessarily—but it offers a lot to think about.
+3. Though I’m continually discouraged by the lack of knowledge or concern about animal rights, especially in Christendom, I was thankful to find an article and podcast in Christianity Today addressing this issue.
+It doesn’t necessarily give answers—but it offers a lot to think about.
 I can live with that.